PositiveThinkingCompany/LearningDocker/ReadMe.md

 > If you don't give a name, Docker composes one like admiring_merkle: [link](https://anushibin.wordpress.com/2020/04/09/how-do-docker-containers-get-their-name/)

-####  4.1.1. <a name='dockerbuild-tsidusermyApp:1.0.2.'></a> docker build -t siduser/myApp:1.0.2 .
+####  4.1.1. <a name='Exampleforbuildingversionedimage'></a>Example for building versioned image
+> docker build -t siduser/myApp:1.0.2 .

-Add tags to specify the version you are building
+* Add tags to specify the version you are building
-You can add multiple tags to the same container  ( latest + version f.e.)
+* You can add multiple tags to the same container  ( latest + version f.e.
 ###  4.2. <a name='dockerrunimage:tag'></a> docker run  image:tag

 To run powershell in that container interactively:   docker run -it  image:tag powershell